elos/documentation/guide/2 - Data Model.md

  * If created_at(r) < deleted_at(r) then r is a 'tombstone' record, and exists for historical purposes only

 The *New* theorm can be used as an invariant for records which are determined to be immutable, such as credentials, security groups, etc. (all things we will get into later)

+### An Interface for Data Stores

+Now that we have established a vocabulary for talking about data records, we should define the the requirements for an effective persistent storage system.
+We already established that records are collections of string-primitive tuples.
+So any storage system must be able to accomodate this.
+Next let us introduce three operations which we claim are necessary for the effective interaction with a data store containing records.

+ 1. Query:  (K, T ⊆ Traits(K)) → 𝒫(Space(K))
+ 2. Upsert: (K, T ⊆ Traits(K)) → r ∈ Space(K)
+ 2. Delete:             (K, I) → r ∈ Space(K)

+We claim that we want to be able to create records of certain kinds based on arbitrary traits, retrieve records based on arbitrary traits, change arbitrary traits, and remove records.
+Remember that a record is simply a collection of traits.
+Query, upsert and delete allow us to find what's there and change what's there.

+#### Query

+Querying data objects amounts to defining a predicate p(r) over the set of all records, R, and requesting the set of matches, M, such that { r ∈ R | p(r) }.
+A well-formed predicate consists of one or more propositions composed with logical connectives.
+If this does not sound too familiar, you can check out propositional logic (link soon, this article actually doesn't exist quite yet).
+We will define our propositions as functions of an arbitrary record r.

+Suppose we want to query for all users whose first name is "nick."

+    P(r) := (r.first_name = "nick")

+Suppose we only want all the users with first name "nick" **and** last name "landolfi."

+    P(r) := (r.first_name = "nick") ∧ (r.last_name = "landolfi")

+Notice we added an implicity additional bit of information here, we said the *users* with first name "nick."
+We implicitly paritioned the record set R, into the spaces.
+We are familiar with this idea though.
+We can define our match set, M, to be:

+    M = { u ∈ Users : P(u) }